ezzye/dogshit/README.md

 Export the appropriate variable before running the CLI so the adapter can talk to the LLM service.

+When running the behaviour tests, the live classification steps verify that the API key isn't a placeholder and perform a short connectivity check.
+If this probe fails the scenario is skipped so the suite can run without valid credentials or network access.

 Run `poetry run bankcleanr config` to see which configuration file is in use.

 ### LLM workflow